mincho-js/mincho/packages/react/README.md

 Bundlers provide source resolution and loading only.
 Vite and esbuild give Mincho provider-backed project, package, data, virtual, and static CommonJS source or literal payloads plus identity metadata and dependency edges.
 Mincho parses that source and statically evaluates the supported AST subset.
 No module execution is used.
 Mincho never executes user modules to obtain `css` prop values, and it does not call Node `require()`, use VM or `eval`, evaluate dynamic imports, or run bundler runtime code for static evaluation.

 Call execution remains deferred and out of scope.
 Mincho never executes a factory to discover returned styles.
 Sidecar-safe whole-rule expressions can preserve module-scope helper calls for generated `.css.ts`; dynamic declaration leaves under a static shape may use CSS variables.
 Unsupported cases include remote/http modules, dynamic CommonJS, package runtime resolution, runtime or unhoistable whole-rule calls/spreads/keys, optional calls, dynamic or wrong-shape object/array spread operands, dynamic or nullish optional bases, object/call/undefined template interpolation, dynamic imports, SWC-native integration, and full Webpack/Turbopack/Parcel bundle runtime emulation.

+Architecture non-goals.
+The following are deliberately deferred and are not offered by this transform:

+- Babel function inlining: Babel and static eval never execute user functions, module top-level code, getters, methods, or constructors, and they do not inline factory bodies to synthesize a returned style.
+Sidecar delegation is the only path where a module-scope factory contributes to CSS output, and that call runs at build time inside the generated `.css.ts`, not inside Babel.
+- VM/eval/native execution: Mincho does not use Node `vm`, `eval`, dynamic `import()`, `require` hooks, child-process loaders, or a native binary extractor to discover CSS values.
+- Public project-engine exposure: the internal `MinchoProjectEngine`/`StaticEvalProjectEngine` is shared adapter infrastructure used by `@mincho-js/babel`, `@mincho-js/integration`, `@mincho-js/vite`, and `@mincho-js/esbuild`.
+It is not a public API, plugin option, or user-facing extractor, and this transform does not expose it as one.
+- Route-aware CSS emission: Mincho does not split, tag, or scope generated CSS by route, framework page, or request.
+Route-based CSS emission is out of scope for this transform.

 Failure policy: